-The first thing you’ll notice looking at the chart below is that direct subsidized loans and direct unsubsidized loans offer the lowest interest rate of all federal loans.
+The first thing you’ll notice looking at the chart below is that direct subsidized loans and direct unsubsidized loans for undergraduates offer the lowest interest rate of all federal loans.

 The primary advantage of a direct subsidized loan over an unsubsidized loan is that the Department of Education will pay the interest on your subsidized loan:

 - While you’re in school at least half-time.

 - During the grace period of your loan (the first six months after you leave school, when you do not have to begin repayment immediately).

 - If you apply for and are granted a deferment (a postponement of repayment).

 The idea behind the grace period is to give you time to find a job that will allow you to begin making your monthly payments, so that you don’t have to stress out while you’re still in school.

 If the grace period turns out to not be long enough and you need more time to find a job, you can also apply for deferment.
 During the deferment period, you will not be responsible for making any loan payments and interest will not accrue.
 If you need to apply for forbearance, however, you will be on the hook for interest (see “Don’t disqualify yourself from refinancing student loans,” for more detail on deferment and forbearance, and how both can help you avoid delinquency and default.)

 In order to qualify for a direct subsidized loan, you must apply for financial aid through your school by filling out the Free Application for Federal Student Aid (FAFSA), and prove your eligibility.
 To be eligible for a subsidized loan, you must:

 - Be an undergraduate student.